 Condition~\eqref{eq:balanced-gap} serves as a signal-to-noise ratio (SNR) balancing the signal, measured by the gap between $p_{11}$ and $p^*$, relative to noise, measured by the variances $\tilde\sigma^2_*$ and $\sigma_{11}^2$, normalized by the relative gap in the size of the planted blocks, $m^2$, and the size of the matrix given by $N$.
 If this SNR is sufficiently large, then we can expect to find the densest $m\times m$-submatrix in polynomial-time.

+Here, we denote $(U_1, V_1)$ as the indices of the block of interest for notational simplicity and consistency through the rest of the manuscript.
+We assume that the planted block is indexed by $U_1, V_1$ without loss of generality, i.e., the result holds if $(U_i, V_j)$ indexes a planted block satisfying~\eqref{eq:balanced-gap} (with $p^*$ redefined as the maximum probability over all blocks except the $(i,j)$ block), for any $i,j \in \{1,2,\dots, k\}$.
+In this case, $(U_i, V_j)$ indexes the densest submatrix of $\A$ with high probability.

 This result generalizes to the \emph{unbalanced} planted submatrix model, as well as adversarially constructed matrices.
-We will motivate the relevant convex relaxation and provide these sufficient conditions in following section.
+Note that Theorem~\ref{Theorem recov} omits an explicit description of the family of convex relaxations that yield the densest submatrix w.h.p.~under the hypothesis of Theorem~\ref{Theorem recov}.
+We will derive the relevant convex relaxation and provide these generalized sufficient conditions in the following section, including a range of regularization parameters for which the relaxation is exact.
+Specifically, we provide a generalization of Theorem~\ref{Theorem recov} in Theorem~\ref{thm:suff-cond-random}.
+A corresponding result for adversarially generated noise is found in Theorem~\ref{thm:suff-cond-adv}.